vipul-8840/Striver_SDE_Sheet/README.md

 - `BitManipulation/primefactorization.cpp`: Contains the implementation of the function to perform prime factorization of a given number.
 - `String/ReverseWord.cpp`: Contains the implementation of the function to reverse the words in a given string.
 - `String/RemoveParenthesis.cpp`: Contains the implementation of the function to remove the outermost parentheses from a given string.
+- `String/Anagram.cpp`: Contains the implementation of the function to check if two strings are anagrams.
+- `String/RotateString.cpp`: Contains the implementation of the function to check if one string is a rotation of another.

 ## Function Descriptions
 ### `void setZeroes(vector<vector<int>>& mat)`